Cearjeyou/Cearjeyou/README.md

 # Hello! 👋
 ## My name is Carlos Rios I'm a web developer 👨‍💻 and a process engineer 👨‍🔬

 I have a passion for programming, application development and technology.
+In my profile, you will find different projects and code that I have done along the learning of programming.

 <!--
 **Cearjeyou/Cearjeyou** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.